-Ketamine infusion therapy is becoming a more common treatment for chronic pain, as it is seen as a more comfortable alternative to spinal stimulators.
+Ketamine infusion therapy, in addition to helping with depression, is becoming a more common treatment for chronic pain, as it is seen as a more comfortable alternative to spinal implant devices like spinal stimulators.
 Ketamine has been shown to be effective in treating conditions such as complex regional pain syndrome (CRPS) and neuropathic pain, with few side effects.

 If you are considering ketamine infusion therapy for your chronic pain condition, here is what you need to know.